FNDaaS: Content-agnostic Detection of Fake News sites: Prototype Implementation

 \subsection{\toolname Server}

-The server consists of 4 main components: \begin{enumerate}[itemsep=0pt,topsep=0pt,leftmargin=0.5cm] \item The crawler component that utilizes Puppeteer~\cite{puppeteer} to crawl large portions of websites along with collecting their metadata (\ie DNS and IP information) as described in Section~\ref{sec:dataset}. \item Sqlite3 database that stores all collected data per website \item ML module (written in Python) that extracts features out of the collected information and classifies each crawled website.
-Additionally, the ML component retrains the model periodically based on the label contributions of the users. \item Server's endpoint which utilizes the Elixir's Phoenix Framework\footnote{https://phoenixframework.org/}.
-This component is responsible for creating and distributing a Fake News filterlist and their deltas, while it also receives the label contributions of authorized users. \end{enumerate}
+The server consists of 4 main components: \begin{enumerate} \item The crawler component utilizes Puppeteer~\cite{puppeteer} to crawl large portions of websites, while collecting their metadata (\ie DNS and IP information) as described in Section~\ref{sec:dataset}. \item Sqlite3 database that stores all collected data per website \item ML module (written in Python) that extracts features out of the collected information and classifies each crawled website.
+Additionally, the ML component retrains the model periodically based on user label contributions. \item The server's endpoint is responsible for (a) creating and distributing a Fake News filterlist and (b) their deltas, while it also (c) receives the label contributions of authorized users. \end{enumerate}

 \point{The Fake News filterlist} This filterlist includes (i) websites that have been checked and whitelisted (flagged as credible news sites) and (ii) websites that have been checked and blacklisted (flagged as fake news sites).